Picture: field maple tinting. Click here for more autumn colour photos.

 If you had to give a prize for the best autumn colours to be seen on a wild tree in the south east, it would probably go to wild cherry, but only in some years.
 Found in city streets as well as woods, but not to be confused with the ornamental park cherries (which are cherry plums: see above), its leaves can produce spectacular golds and pinks.

 This usually happens towards the end of October and is most reliably seen on street trees.
 It can happen in the wild too, making the trees shine out in the landscape, but conditions only seem to be right for this in some years, and then only on some trees.
 2016, 2019 and 2020 were good years - in the case of 2019 despite October being mild and wet - while 2021 and 2022, both also mild, produced a few nice rural displays.
 By contrast in 2018 lots of sunshine and cold nights, which should have been ideal for producing the best hues, failed to produce much colour at all in wild trees.
-2013, 2014, 2015, 2017 and 2023 were similarly disappointing.
+2013, 2014, 2015, 2017, 2023 and 2024 were similarly disappointing.

 The other great autumn spectacle in the south east is beech woods, most notably in the Chilterns, but also elsewhere.
 The transformation of these to deep yellows and golds, and then on to a fine copper colour, is breathaking - but is not easy to catch at the right time.
 There are two phases.
 From early October the exposed faces of beeches - the trees on the edge of woods or standing alone in fields - can already be showing good areas of tint.
 But the colour does not penetrate down inside the wood, where foliage remains largely green.

 Not surprisingly for the king of the forest, oaks tends to be among the last trees to fully turn colour, usually remaining almost entirely green in October, though some can show flecks or patches of yellow or gold tint right from the start of the month, or even from mid September.
-Don't confuse these native oaks in this phase of autumn with the ornamental oaks (such as Turkey oak or red oak), often planted in parks, which have much larger leaves and produce striking gold and copper colours, peaking in late October or early November.
+Don't confuse these native oaks at this phase of autumn with the ornamental oaks (such as Turkey oak or red oak), often planted in parks, which have much larger leaves and produce striking gold and copper colours, peaking in late October or early November.

 At best, oaks go a lovely golden colour, but this rarely lasts long, with the tint soon fading to a brown rusty colour.
 Even then a few stubborn green leaves may still remain.
 Some oaks then hang on to dead leaves for a time after leaf fall is over - usually into the first ten days or so of December, but in places for longer.
 As with beech, a few leaves may then remain on lower branches or saplings right through the winter.